ajaygunalan/stoch_trajectory_tracking/README.md

 ### Problems with IMU

-The MPU 9150 with RTIMU library (python) is drifing a lot.
+1. The MPU 9150 with RTIMU library (python) is drifing a lot when used in RPI3

 ### Approach

-1. Test a another IMU, with arduino using (https://kingtidesailing.blogspot.com/2015/09/how-to-setup-mpu-9150-9-axis.html)
+1. Test another IMU with arduino using (https://kingtidesailing.blogspot.com/2015/09/how-to-setup-mpu-9150-9-axis.html) to check if that is the same case here too.

 #### Reference
 1. https://arduino.stackexchange.com/questions/31552/mpu-6050-angle-drift